gizatechxyz/giza-agents/README.md

-# Actions SDK
+# AI Agents

-The Actions SDK is a Python library designed to facilitate the development of ZKML applications on the Giza platform.
-It provides a set of decorators and classes to define tasks, actions, and models, and to handle data inputs.
+Giza Agents is a framework for trust-minimized integration of machine learning into on-chain strategy and action, featuring mechanisms for agentic memory and reflection that improve performance over their lifecycle.

+The extensible nature of Giza Agents allows developers to enshrine custom strategies using ML and other algorithms, develop novel agent functionalities and manage continuous iteration processes.

 ## Where to start?

-Check out our extensive [documentation](https://actions.gizatech.xyz/welcome/giza-actions-sdk) to understand the concepts and follow how-to-guides.
+Check out our extensive [documentation]([https://actions.gizatech.xyz/welcome/giza-actions-sdk](https://docs.gizatech.xyz/products/ai-agents)) to understand the concepts and follow how-to-guides.

 ## Installation